Making the Most of Indoor Natural Light

 The Importance of Balance

-Another important strategy used by architectural design firms is to place windows as high up as possible because the higher the light source, the deeper the light penetrates, which help keeps interior spaces bright.
+One important strategy used by architectural design firms to counteract this imbalance is to place windows as high up as possible because the higher the light source, the deeper the light penetrates, which help keeps interior spaces bright.